Wolfizen/FusionFallLinux/README.md

 First, download and install the following packages: `wine-staging`, `winetricks`.
 Then, run the installer: `$ ./FusionFallRetro_Install.sh`
 Finally, use either the .desktop file or the .sh file (your preference!) to start the launcher.

+If you wish to modify the Wine insllation folder from the default, override `WINEPREFIX` before running.
+An example: `$ WINEPREFIX="$HOME/bin/FusionFall" ./FusionFallRetro_Install.sh`